 \subsubsection{Datasets}

 Three common KGs (WN18RR~\cite{bordes2013translating,dettmers2018convolutional}, FB15k-237~\cite{bordes2013translating,toutanova2015observed} and YAGO3-10~\cite{mahdisoltani2014yago3}) are used as benchmark datasets in our experiments, and further evaluate the performance of HypHKGE for the link prediction task.
-Specifically, WN18RR, FB15K-237 and YAGO3-10 are the subsets of WN18, FB15K and YAGO3, respectively.
 Among them, WN18RR is used to describe the KG of relations between words with a natural hierarchical structure~\cite{Chami2020,wang2021mixed}; FB15K-237 is constructed by knowledge base relation triples and textual mentions of a web-scale corpus; Each entity in YAGO3-10 has at least 10 relations and most of the relations are descriptions of people (e.g., gender, age).
 In addition, to cope with the test data leakage problem, the WN18RR and the FB15K-237 do not have inverse relations~\cite{tang2020orthogonal}.
-The statistics of three KGs are summarized in Table~\ref{tab2}.
+The statistics of three KGs are summarized in Table~\ref{tab_data}.